Little Pie Company: Theater of Baking, 40 Years in the Making

 The Little Pie Sampler offers four handcrafted mini pies — each featuring fresh, organic ingredients and our signature flaky crust.
 The perfect way to sample (and share) a little of everything.

-Powered by Sauce, local direct delivery is available throughout Manhattan.
-Nationwide shipping across the U.S. and Canada allows Little Pie Company’s pies to show up for game days, Super Bowl parties, Valentine’s Day, birthdays, and celebrations of all kinds—no matter the distance.
+Powered by Sauce, local direct delivery is available throughout Manhattan, while nationwide shipping across the U.S. and Canada ensures Little Pie Company’s pies arrive wherever celebrations happen.
+From game days and Super Bowl parties to birthdays, Valentine’s Day, and every meaningful moment in between, these pies travel well—and often with purpose.

-Forty years in, the ovens are still warm, the doors remain open, and the work is still meant to be shared.
+Forty years in, the ovens are still warm, the doors remain open, and the pies—just as they were meant to be—are still made to be shared.

 “Thank you to everyone who made this American dream come true—especially the Little Pie Company family.
 I couldn’t have done it without you.”